gensign/gensign.github.io/README.md

+# Summary of Experience

 ## About Me

     1. How I got into Data Analysis
     2. What interests me about data
     3. WHere does my passions lie in data analytics

+# Contact Details and Links

 ## Projects
     Project 1: